The selection committee evaluates all candidates against the community’s selection criteria to make a recommendation to the World Economic Forum.

 Potential Technology Pioneers are evaluated by the Selection Committee against the following criteria:

 – Innovation: The company must be truly innovative in the development of a new technology or the novel application of existing technology.
-The innovation or commercialization should be recent and considered high tech.
-Digital and product companies must have a working prototype or a product on the market, while applicable life science companies must be in stage two or beyond.
+Regionally relevant applications or adaptations of technology qualify.
+The innovation or commercialization should be recent.
+Digital and product companies must have a working prototype or a product on the market, while applicable life science companies in clinical stage two trials or beyond are preferred.

 – Impact: The company must have the potential to make substantial long-term impact on business and society.
 It should have well-formulated development plans and goals.